Enhancing Retrieval-Augmented Generation with Entity Linking for Educational Platforms: Results

 Table~\ref{tab:results_qualitative} reports the average scores assigned by the evaluator LLM to the answers generated by each pipeline.
 The evaluation focuses on three dimensions: Completeness, Relevance, and Clarity.

-\textit{Analysis of Response Quality.} Consistent with the retrieval metrics observed in Method 1, the \textit{ELERAG (RRF)} strategy achieves the highest scores across all qualitative dimensions.
-The improvement is particularly noticeable in \textit{Completeness} ($6.10$) and \textit{Relevance} ($5.57$).
-This indicates that the chunks prioritized by the RRF algorithm—by balancing semantic similarity and entity popularity—provide the generator with a richer and more pertinent context, allowing it to construct answers that are not only factually correct but also more exhaustive.
+Consistent with the quantitative metrics, the \textit{ELERAG (RRF)} strategy achieved the highest scores across all qualitative dimensions.
+The improvement is particularly substantial in \textit{Completeness} ($6.10$) and \textit{Relevance} ($5.57$).
+This indicates that balancing semantic similarity with entity popularity provides the generator with a richer and more pertinent context, allowing it to construct answers that are not only factually correct but also exhaustive.

-\textit{Comparison with Cross-Encoder.} Interestingly, the \textit{RRF+Cross-Encoder} pipeline scores slightly lower than both \textit{ELERAG} and the \textit{Baseline} in terms of qualitative scoring.
-This reinforces the hypothesis derived from the quantitative analysis: although the Cross-Encoder is a powerful semantic filter, in this specific educational domain it may be overly aggressive, discarding chunks that contain necessary context or entity definitions that are valuable for the final generation.
-Consequently, the simpler and more robust RRF fusion proves to be superior for end-to-end answer quality.
+The qualitative evaluation also highlights the limitations of general-purpose neural re-rankers in this specialized domain.
+The \textit{Standalone Cross-Encoder} recorded the lowest scores for Completeness and Relevance.
+This suggests that while the Cross-Encoder identifies semantically related content, it prioritizes chunks that are tangentially relevant but lack the specific factual definitions required for educational quality—effectively introducing "semantic noise" that the robust RRF fusion successfully filters out.

-\textit{Clarity Stability.} The scores for \textit{Clarity} are relatively stable across all systems (ranging from $4.42$ to $4.54$).
+The scores for \textit{Clarity} are relatively stable across all systems (ranging from $4.42$ to $4.54$).
 Since the evaluation target in this method is formed by directly concatenating the raw retrieved chunks, this stability is expected: the source material (lecture transcripts) is identical for all pipelines.
 However, the slight edge held by \textit{ELERAG} ($4.54$) suggests that the entity-driven retrieval tends to select more structurally complete or self-contained passages, resulting in a slightly more coherent reading flow compared to the other methods.